 The following discussion contains forward-looking statements that are based upon current expectations.
 Our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
-Examples of such forward-looking statements include, but are not limited to, statements about future operating losses and anticipated operating and capital expenditures, statements about increases in our research and development expenses, statements about the timing and progress of our clinical trials, statements about future non-cash charges related to option grants to our employees, statements about the sufficiency of our current resources to fund our operations for the next twelve months, statements about anticipated hiring, statements about development of our internal systems and infrastructure, and statements about the effect of changes in interest rates on our business and financial results.
+Examples of such forward-looking statements include, but are not limited to, statements about future operating losses and anticipated operating and capital expenditures, statements about future negative operating cash flows, statements about expenses increasing substantially, statements about expected future sources of revenues, statements about increases in our research and development expenses, statements about the timing and progress of our clinical trials, statements about future non-cash charges related to stock and option grants to our employees and consultants, statements about the sufficiency of our current resources to fund our operations for the next twelve months, statements about increasing cash requirements, statements about anticipated hiring, and statements about development of our internal systems and infrastructure.
 Such forward looking statements involve risks and uncertainties, including, but not limited to, those risks and uncertainties relating to difficulties or delays in development, testing, regulatory approval, production and marketing of the Company's drug candidates, unexpected adverse side effects or inadequate therapeutic efficacy of the Company's drug candidates that could slow or prevent product approval (including the risk that current and past results of clinical trials are not necessarily indicative of future results of clinical trials), the uncertainty of patent protection for the Company's intellectual property or trade secrets and the Company's ability to obtain additional financing if necessary.
 In addition such statements are subject to the risks and uncertainties discussed elsewhere in this document and the "Risk Factors" section of our Annual Report on Form 10-K for the year ended December 31, 2000 as filed with the Securities and Exchange Commission.